 The Storage Client delivers one form of cross-original resource sharing (CORS), specifically cross-origin storage.
 If you don't care about cross-origin storage (or the other storage features the Storage Client provides), you have the option to bypass the Storage Client and directly access HTML5's localStorage from your component window.
 However, by using our Storage Client, different data stores can be transparently used, multiple users can be supported, and future storage enhancements can be inherited (e.g., storage backup, migration, permissions).

-Finsemble supports only one data model, a key-value model.
-However, there's nothing preventing a customer from attaching their own virtual store that bridges to another database model.
-(Our support team would be happy to help you get started on if you want to build a custom data store or bridge.)
+Finsemble supports only one data model: a key-value store.
+However, there's nothing preventing you from attaching your own virtual store that bridges to another database model.

 Using the Storage Client API

-Storage Client API supports simple key-value storage, however is has three distinct Finsemble enhancements:
+The Storage Client API supports simple key-value storage.
+It has three distinct Finsemble enhancements:

-StorageClient.setUser methodduring startup -- given the username is always set automatically, application developers never need to do it.
-(If Authentication is disabled, the underlying Authentication Service still sets the username to "defaultUser".)
-This implies that changing the username (i.e. logging on through Authentication with a different username) will change the storage being accessed.
+StorageClient.setUser methodduring startup—given the username is always set automatically, application developers never need to do it.
+If authentication is disabled, the underlying Authentication Service still sets the username to "defaultUser."
+This implies that changing the username (i.e., logging on through the Authentication Service with a different username) will change the storage being accessed.
 A new username always starts with empty storage.

 StorageClient.setStore method.
-This allows a specific component's storage to by redirected to it's own data store (e.g. Redis, Data Bridge) independent from Finsemble's default data store.
+This allows a specific component's storage to be redirected to it's own data store (e.g., Redis, Data Bridge) independent from Finsemble's default data store.